 Pointer is a dataset for buildings with addresses in Northern Ireland.
 Each building has a unique building ID, which identifies a ‘primary addressable object’ (PAO).
 A PAO is defined as the ‘physical footprint’, for example, the building shell.

 Each property has a Unique Property Reference Number (UPRN).
 The UPRN represents the Secondary Addressable Object (SAO) such as a residence or business within a building.

-Pointer is supplied as either all of Northern Ireland or by council district area.
+Pointer is supplied as all of Northern Ireland or by council district area.

 - the definitive spatial address database for Northern Ireland